learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 ## Final Evaluation

 Now that you have selected a network architecture, tested various regularization procedures and tuned hyperparameters via a validation methodology, it is time to evaluate your finalized model once and for all.
-Fit the model using all of the training and validation data using the architecture and hyperparameters that were most effective in your expirements above.
-Afterwards, measure the overall performance on the hold-out test data which has been left untouched (and hasn't leaked any data into the modelling process)!
+Fit the model using all of the training and validation data using the architecture and hyperparameters that were most effective in your experiments above.
+Afterwards, measure the overall performance on the hold-out test data which has been left untouched (and hasn't leaked any data into the modeling process)!

 ```python